mever-team/FairBench/docs/reports.md

 requires an internet connection to properly view, as it depends on [bootstrap](https://getbootstrap.com/) for theming.
 It is equivalent to the `Console` environment of previous examples.
-The provided depth controls the level of details (default is zero).
+The provided depth controls the level of detail.
+Default depth is zero, which automatically selects the shallowest meaningful level of detail.

 ```python
 report = report.filter(fb.investigate.Stamps)